peteroupc/peteroupc.github.io/random.md

 <a id=Notes></a>
 ## Notes

-<small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to use a uniform distribution, at least in theory, by applying the nonuniform distribution's [**_cumulative distribution function_**](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number.
-A CDF returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is 0 or greater and 1 or less.
-Further details on CDFs or this kind of conversion are outside the scope of this document.</small>
+<small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_ or _randomness extraction_ methods that it is outside the scope of this document to describe.</small>

 <small><sup id=Note2>(2)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.</small>